 The Educator Preparation Program Council will serve as an advisory board.
 The council will provide feedback and recommendations to the Educator Preparation Programs leadership and the Principals' Roundtable at Columbus State University.

 The vision of the Educator Preparation Program Council is to affirm that the unit prepares highly qualified administrators, counselors, and the teachers who possess the knowledge, skills, and dispositions needed to improve learning for all P-12 students.

 The Educator Preparation Program Council mission is to collaborate, share information, provide feedback, and promote excellence in educator preparation.
 The ultimate goal is to improve the academic achievement of all P-12 students.

-Dr. Tina Butcher, Interim Provost and Vice President for Academic Affairs
+Dr. Deborah Bordelon, Provost and Vice President for Academic Affairs

 Dr. Deirdre Greer, Dean, College of Education and Health Professions